Fstream7/fumofumo_plush_bot/README.md

 ```

 ### Commands:
- * /id will return current chat id
+ - `/id` will return current chat id
- * /fumo will return random fumo face ᗜᴗᗜ
+ - `/fumo` will return random fumo face ᗜᴗᗜ
- * /fumofumo will return fumo of the day based on day and user id.
+ - `/fumofumo` will return fumo of the day based on day and user id.
 ### Admin commands:
- * /get_stickers_id FSM, will return given sticker id
+ - `/get_stickers_id` FSM, will return given sticker id
- * /add_fumo FSM for adding fumos to db
+ - `/add_fumo` FSM for adding fumos to db
- * /cancel exit from FSM
+ - `/cancel` exit from FSM
+ - `/list_fumos` list all fumos in db.
- * /list_fumos list fumos by name in db.
+ - `/list_fumos name` list fumos by name in db.